Ionaco: Legacy

 In 1928 Philip Ilsey, the former manager of the Iona Company in Cleveland, started marketing an Ionaco clone called the Theronoid.
-Similar electric belt imitations appeared during this time, and were given names such as the "Ionizer," or the "Restoro".
+Similar electric belt imitations appeared during this time, and were given names such as the "Ionizer", or the "Restoro".
 Such imitations continued to be sold on the market even after promoters stopped marketing the Ionaco in the 1940s.

 Contemporary health experts dismissed the Ionaco and its spin-offs as quackery.
 In 1932, the physician Morris Fishbein commented:

 Gaylord Wilshire sold these devices for $55 cash or $65 on time payments, and thousands of them were sold by his methods of promotion.
 Shortly after the development of the device Wilshire himself died of a disease of the kidney in a New York hospital, no doubt without the benefit of his own invention.
 He was a remarkable charlatan.

+Two Ionacos were reportedly displayed at the Los Angeles County Medical Association Library in 1985.
+According to the library's curator, Wilshire apparently believed in his belt, but its purported health benefits just came from people's belief in its efficacy.